KhalylDammas/KhalylDammas/README.md

 ### Hi there 👋

 # Welcome to my page
-**The Name is Khalyl Dammas**.
+**I'm Khalyl AL-Ghamdi**.
-Senior at University of Jeddah, Computer science and Artificial Intelligence department.
+A graduate from University of Jeddah, with Bachelor's in Computer science and Artificial Intelligence.

 #### Contact info:
 - Email: Khalyl.Ibraheem@outlook.com